LIT-Protocol/lit-services-docs/docs/shopify-docs/add-lit-block-to-store.md

 ![step4](/img/shopify_add_block/shopify_add_block_4.png)

-5. Select the **Lit Token Access** block to add it.
+5. Select the **Lit App Block** to add it.
+It can be placed anywhere, but we recommend having it next to the **Buy buttons**.

 ![step5](/img/shopify_add_block/shopify_add_block_5.png)

-6. Block will now render on product pages that have been gated with Token Access.
+6. Click the button in the top right to save.
+The **Lit App Block** will now render on product pages that have been gated with Token Access.

 ![step6](/img/shopify_add_block/shopify_add_block_6.png)